zestsoftware/collective.setdefaulteditor/README.txt

 When you install a new visual editor in your Plone Site, you can set ``wysiwyg_editor`` in portal_memberdata to the proper value for this new editor.
-This only means that new users will get this new editor.
+This only means that *new* users will get this new editor.
 To change the editor for all existing users, use this package.

-This makes available a browser view ``@@set-default-editor``.
-Call this to get some simple instructions in plain text about how to edit the url to do something useful (patches for making a simple front-end template for this are welcome).

-Call for example
-``<plone_site_url>/@@set-default-editor?editor=TinyMCE&dryrun=1`` to
-run this in dry-run mode and see how many users would be changed.
-See the instance log for details.
-Remove the dryrun option (or set it to ``0``) to really set the editor.
+This makes available a browser view ``@@set-default-editor`` and follow the instructions.
+You can choose to run this in dry-run mode and see how many users would be changed.
+When dry run is not selected, details are logged to the instance log.

+On the same form you can also select to set the default editor for *new* users at the same time as changing it for existing users.

 Todo